-As Chartered Surveyors (RICS) and valuers we have carried out Building Surveys (formerly known as a Structural Survey) and RICS Homebuyer Reports (commonly referred to as a Homebuyer Surveys) in the Northamptonshire towns of Northampton, Brackley, Kettering, Corby, Rushden, Thrapston, Wellingborough, Towcester and Oundle together with the surrounding villages since 1995.
+As Chartered Surveyors (RICS) and Registered Valuers we have carried out Residential Valuations, Building Surveys (formerly known as a Structural Survey) and RICS Homebuyer Reports (commonly referred to as a Homebuyer Surveys) in the Northamptonshire towns of Northampton, Brackley, Kettering, Corby, Rushden, Thrapston, Wellingborough, Towcester and Oundle together with the surrounding villages since 1995.

 Housing in Northampton